11 Best Universal Studios Japan Rides for Adults

 Bringing food and beverages into the park is prohibited, but it’s unlikely they’ll check your bag and it might be a good idea for vegetarians to bring a few rice balls as meat-free options are limited.

-• Azzurra di Capri, a table service restaurant, has a vegetarian pizza.
-Go early to get a table.
+- Azzurra di Capri – A table service restaurant with a vegetarian pizza.
+Go early to get a table or book in advance.

-• Kinopio’s Cafe is the most popular place to eat in Super Nintendo World.
+- Kinopio’s Cafe – A popular casual restaurant in Super Nintendo World (expect a long queue).
 The only veggie options are the Piranha Plan Caprese (tomato and mozzarella salad) and the Fruit & Veggie Salad.

 See our vegetarian Osaka guide for the best meat-free meals in the city as there are tons of options outside the park.